aedoardo1990/2nd_Project/README.md

 ### As a site visitor I want to:

-- read a quick and clear description of the game and start playing immediately.
+- read a quick and clear explanation of the game and start playing immediately.
 - know more information about the Formula 1 pilots and its teams.
 - know who is Super Max.
 - be able to enter my driver/player name, my photo and to have them displayed in the site.
 - access a website that it is easy to navigate and with some interactive features.
 - want to hear the Formula 1 anthem to charge myself for the game.
 - a site where I can play with the cards of the pilots of Formula1.
-- feel the atmosphere of Formula1 races.
+- feel the atmosphere of Formula1 races through a website with captivating design.
 - have a game based on time speed.
 - know my final position at the end of the game.
 - get a congratulation message if I ll finish on podium.